baleada/docs/src/prose/features/shared/element-api.md

 For lists of elements, rendered by a `v-for` statement, we use the List API, which has a few subtle differences. `useGrid` again is a great example to explore this.

 `useGrid` needs to access the row elements in your DOM so it can set their `role` attribute.
-To make this possible, `useGrid` includes another element API for rows:
+To make this possible, `useGrid` returns a List API for rows:

 :::
 ```js